dhilt/ngx-ui-scroll/README.md

 ### Motivation

 Scrolling large date sets may cause performance issues.
 Many DOM elements, many data-bindings, many event listeners...
-The common way to improve this case is to render only a small portion of the data set visible to the user.
-Other data set elements that are not visible to the user are virtualized with upward and downward empty padding elements which should give us a consistent viewport with consistent scrollbar parameters.
+The common way to improve this case is to render only a small portion of the data set visible to a user.
+Other data set elements that are not visible to a user are virtualized with upward and downward empty padding elements which should give us a consistent viewport with consistent scrollbar parameters.

 The \*uiScroll is structural directive that works like \*ngFor and renders a templated element once per item from a collection.
 By requesting the external Datasource (the implementation of which is a developer responsibility) the \*uiScroll directive fetches necessary portion of the data set and renders corresponded elements until the visible part of the viewport is filled out.
-It starts to retrieve new data to render new elements again if the user scrolls to the edge of visible element list.
+It starts to retrieve new data to render new elements again if a user scrolls to the edge of visible element list.
 It dynamically destroys elements as they become invisible and recreates them if they become visible again.
 <p align="center">
   <img src="https://raw.githubusercontent.com/dhilt/ngx-ui-scroll/master/demo/assets/ngx-ui-scroll-demo.gif">
 </p>